Personal Net Income Defined and Explained

 Accounting for Net Income on Personal Finance Software

 Some personal finance software, like Quicken, has a feature for entering your paycheck information initially, then again each time you're paid and the taxes and pre-tax deductions are netted out from the gross pay.

 However, income taxes fluctuate by a few pennies throughout the year, so each pay period, you should check the paycheck entries calculated as a scheduled transaction in your software, and make any adjustments to the amounts as needed.

-Net income serves as a simple, yet important indicator of your personal financial position.
-Having a clear understanding of how much money comes into your personal household, and what differentiates it from your gross income, will give you a better grasp on your overall financial picture.
+Net income serves as a simple, yet an important indicator of your personal financial position.
+Having a clear understanding of how much money comes into your personal household, and what differentiates it from your gross income, will give you a better grasp of your overall financial picture.